sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Radar max range** : In meters, by default 4000, radar aicrafts further away than this will not be displayed.

-**Radar detail nearest** : To display an extra bar of informations at the bottom of the hud area (Relative altitude in meters of feet, speed in m/s or f/s, and absolute heading in °), for the closest radar aicrafts.
+**Radar detail nearest** : To display an extra bar of informations at the bottom of the hud area (Relative altitude in meters of feet, speed in m/s or f/s, and absolute heading in °), for the closest radar aircraft found.

 ## CLI commands